aws-samples/aws-batch-comp-infrastructure-sample/docker/README-Solver-Development.md

 **N.B.**: The return code in `solver_out.json` will determine the satisfiability of the problem for the solver: A return code of 10 indicates SAT, 20 indicates UNSAT, 0 indicates UNKNOWN, and all other return codes indicate an error.

-You will adapt the Mallob `solver` script to invoke your solver and coordinates with Worker nodes.
+You will adapt the Mallob `solver` script to invoke your solver and coordinate with Worker nodes.
 You should extend the competition base image by copying your `solver` script to a new container that is based on the Competition Base Container.

 For example: